AdobeDocs/platform-learn.en/help/platform/privacy/subscribe-to-privacy-events.md

 thumbnail: 336073.png
 ---

-# Subscribing to Privacy Events
+# Subscribe to Privacy Events

 Learn how to subscribe to Privacy Events to automate job-status-based workflows.